cytoscape/cytoscape.js-edgehandles/README.md

 ## Events

-During the course of a user's interaction with the plugin, several events are generated and triggered on the corresponding elements:
+During the course of a user's interaction with the extension, several events are generated and triggered on the corresponding elements:

 On the source node: